SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 1. Model file name.
 2. Image file name.

-And if we are going to save the obtained result, it is necessary to specify the output image file name.
+If we intend to save the obtained result, it is necessary to specify the output image file name.
-Other parameters can be skipped, they will be filled with default values or the last set values.
+All other parameters can be omitted, as they will either use default values or retain the last assigned values.

 ```pascal
 uses